HellYard/Cell/language/documentation/Modifiers/String/String.md

 String Modifiers
 ===============
-String Modifiers are modifiers that can only be applied to text-based variable types.
+String Modifiers are modifiers that can only be applied to string values.

 Navigation
 ---------------